Giannis Pasas

-Giannis Pasas (Γιάννης Πασάς; born 7 October 1990) is a Greek professional footballer who plays as a left winger for Super League 2 club Kalamata.
+Giannis Pasas (Γιάννης Πασάς; born 7 October 1990) is a Greek professional footballer who plays as a left winger for Super League club AEL.

 Career

 Panetolikos

 Pasas started his football with Panetolikos in 2008.
 In 2009, he was loaned out to Akarnanikos.
 Until 2014 he appeared in 48 matches for Panaitolikos scoring in 6 occasions.

 Iraklis

 On 10 July 2014 he signed for Iraklis.
 He debuted for Iraklis in a cup match against Lamia.
 During his three seasons with the club he played in 89 games having 7 goals and 8 assists.

 Aris

 On 27 July 2017 Football League club Aris announced the signing of the ex-Iraklis player.
 On 28 October 2017 he scored his first goal in 2–1 home loss against Panionios for the cup.
 Only three days later he scored in the season's opener, a 5–0 home win against Aiginiakos.
 On 31 January 2018 he scored a 90th-minute winner in an away win against Veria.
 On 24 March 2018 he scored a winner in a 3–2 away win against Kissamikos, after an assist from Markos Dounis.